-- ii.
+- i.
+If an operator is not in conformity with an ISARP, however the operator has a regulatory exemption related to the same requirement in the ISM, then the ISARP can be assessed as Conformity Active Implementation.
+The following is the procedure and details to be followed for these cases. - ii.
 Even though the ISARP is assessed as being in conformity, a CAR must be generated for the ISARP.
 This CAR is used to describe how the operator intends to re-stablish conformity within the required timelines. - iii.
 Following fields need to be filled in:

-Root cause Must be filled in with the operator's root cause for the non-conformity This field must be filled in by the operator with a plan of actions to reestablish conformity with the ISARP within the given timelines resp. by the deadline.
-Corrective Action Plan The operator needs to provide sufficient details and credible evidence and plans how conformity will be achieved.
+Root cause Must be filled in with the operator's root cause for the non-conformity Corrective Action Plan This field must be filled in by the operator with a plan of actions to re-establish conformity with the ISARP within the given timelines resp. by the relevant deadline.
+The operator needs to provide sufficient details and credible evidence and plans how conformity will be achieved.
 This must include planned steps with dates.
 If the missing conformity is related to training, for example, planned training dates must be included.
-Final Action Taken At the time of audit report finalization, any steps already taken towards conformity are recorded in the Final Action Taken field.
+Final Action Taken (Optional) At the time of audit report finalization, any steps already taken towards conformity may be recorded in the Final Action Taken field.
 This can include things like Trainings already conducted Number of personnel having regained currency Other measures taken Final Review and Acceptance The responsible auditor needs to confirm that the plans have been reviewed and deemed acceptable.
 The Final Review must also specify how the regulatory exemption has been verified.